Mbappe, PSG coach face backlash for laughing off private jet question

-PARIS : Paris St Germain coach and striker Kylian Mbappe were facing a backlash on Tuesday for laughing off a question about why the team took a private Christophe Galtier jet for a short trip to a game in Nantes at the weekend.
+PARIS: Paris St Germain coach Christophe Galtier and striker Kylian Mbappe were facing a backlash on Tuesday (Sep 6) for laughing off a question about why the team took a private jet for a short trip to a game in Nantes at the weekend.

 "Are you serious, responding like this???," Paris mayor Anne Hidalgo tweeted.
 "Wake up guys???"